leolanese/Becoming-Functional/README.md

 ## Becoming functional

-Please don’t rush.
+Please don't rush.
 Learning Functional Programming takes a while.
 So be patient.
 This is the second part of the Funtional Programming introduction, and a more practical approach than theory one.

 > For a first approach to Functional Programming please have a look at: [Functional (Programming) Mindset - An introduction to Funtional Programming](https://tech.io/playgrounds/24002/becoming-functional/introduction)